AtomiKode/Code_Digest_DS/README.md

 # Code_Digest_DS
-A repo to be used as a reference for variety of Data Science projects
+This is a compilation of code snippets from various sources for the purpose of reference.